-As a kid I was singing with my parents in a Baptist church i Stockholm, I remember being attracted by those organ base lines.
-Later I had a really good Jewish piano teacher, when she realized I was hopeless she anyway taught me a little theory, then I was able to try playing some New Orleans-style jazz with my class-mates, i guess it was around 1950 or so (I´m as old as that!)
+As a kid I was singing with my parents in a Baptist church in Stockholm.
+I remember being attracted by those organ bass lines.
+Later I had a really good Jewish piano teacher.
+When she realized I was hopeless she taught me a little theory anyway.
+Then I was able to try playing some New Orleans-style jazz with my classmates.
+I guess it was around 1950 or so (I’m as old as that!).
 I sure owe her a lot!

-Anyway I found out I was not talented enough to make a living on music, so I studied technology up till I was around 21 .
+Anyway I found out I was not talented enough to make a living with music, so I studied technology up till I was around 21 .
 One summer I was working at a big chemical plant in Liverpool.
-The all industrial England was too much, I got very depressed and decided to look for something that could be worth living for.
-And so I started try understanding what music was, from the bottom, studying harmony and counterpoint for some years, and going to concerts with works of Messiaen and Stockhausen and so on.
-There I met Torbjörn Abelli, when I for a shore time attended the Music Academy of Stockholm we formed small noice-oriented group, with Arne Ericsson and Urban Yman, practicing in the Academy cellar.
+The all industrial England was too much.
+I got very depressed and decided to look for something that could be worth living for.
+And so I started to try understanding what music was, from the bottom, studying harmony and counterpoint for some years, and going to concerts with works of Messiaen and Stockhausen and so on.
+There I met Torbjörn Abelli, when I attended the Music Academy of Stockholm for a short time.
+We formed small noise-oriented group, with Arne Ericsson and Urban Yman, practicing in the Academy cellar.
 I also made some noises on my own, using primitive tape-looping.
 Then Terry Riley came to town, and we all took part in a performance of his performance of “In C”, a minimalistic classic if there is one!
-And that´s where we started: Repeat some primitive phrases of your own like, (preferably NOT all of them strictly 4-bar!) add bass and drums, and you have Pärson sound.
-By then Torbjörn played base, Urban electric violin, and Arne was trying a home-made “cello” and also a Hofner keyboard.
+And that’s where we started: repeat some primitive phrases of your own like, (preferably NOT all of them strictly 4-bar!) add bass and drums, and you have Pärson Sound.
+By then Torbjörn played bass, Urban electric violin, and Arne was trying a home-made ‘cello’ and also a Hofner keyboard.
 And above all, poet/singer/sax player Thomas Tidholm, and the multi-talented drummer Thomas Mera Gartz joined the band.
-We tour small places for couple of years, occasionally bigger clubs.
+We toured small places for couple of years, occasionally bigger clubs.
 We even played support for the Doors!
 Think it was autumn 1968.